modular-component/website/docs/extensions/official/with-components.md

 Provides a `withComponents` stage that fills the `components` argument with a map of React components.
-Useful when running tests in an environment that does not allow module mocking: sub-components can be stubbed in tests by calling the stage again to replace their implementations.
+Useful when running tests in an environment that does not allow module mocking: sub-components can be stubbed in tests by mocking the stage to replace their implementations.

 ## Usage